• Skip to primary navigation

 Follow the steps below to update Apple Mobile USB device driver on your computer.

-1. Open Device Manger > expand Universal Serial Bus Devices entry, right-click on Apple Mobile Device USB and click on Update Driver option.
+2. On Device Manager screen, expand Universal Serial Bus Devices entry, right-click on Apple Mobile Device USB and click on Update Driver option.

 Update Apple Mobile USB Device Driver on Windows PC